 • Bring the appropriate clothing to keep you warm, due to the cold and possible rain.

-• Have everything at hand for your health and your physical and mental well-being.
+• Have everything at hand for your health and enjoying this day.

-• You must also maintain an open-minded attitude toward all the customs and traditions of Peru because they are a fundamental part of its historical and cultural legacy.
+• Keep an open mind toward Peru’s customs and traditions, as they are a fundamental part of the country’s historical and cultural heritage.

 So, finally, why spend New Year in Cusco?